lmisea/DiceMaster/README.md

 ## REQUIREMENTS
-For runing it requieres a library called ***sshkeyboard*** under the MIT License.
+For runing it requieres a library called ***sshkeyboard*** under the [MIT License](https://github.com/ollipal/sshkeyboard/blob/main/LICENSE).

-GitHub Repository of the Library: [Sshkeyboard-Repository](https://github.com/ollipal/sshkeyboard)
+GitHub Repository of the Library: [Sshkeyboard-Repository](https://github.com/ollipal/sshkeyboard).

 How to Install?
 Copy to the terminal: `pip install sshkeyboard`